alanwilter/GenEditID/planning.md

   - [ ] Heatmap
 - **sample details**
   - [x] plot: 96-well plates for score-based clone selection
-  - RICH [x] Data table per project
+  - [x] RICH.
+Data table per project
   - [ ] Per-sample plot of INDEL ranges
-  - LATER [ ] Visualisation of reads (.bam files) in IGV browser (external) (ideally a link to the .bam that opens an IGV server, or an IGV installed locally on the user's computer)
+  - [ ] LATER.
+Visualisation of reads (.bam files) in IGV browser (external) (ideally a link to the .bam that opens an IGV server, or an IGV installed locally on the user's computer)
 - **user report** for selected samples
   - need a way to select samples and get data table (and plots) only related to these
   - [x] project global overview (tab 'Project' from the layout excel file)